Foundational Principles

 Where to Go Next

 These six principles are the foundation.
-The rest of HELM translates them into practice:
+The rest of HELM puts them to work:

 - Practitioner Guide — Architecture patterns, the Guardrail Stack, the Plan-Execute-Verify-Ship-Learn operating loop, and a maturity model for implementation teams.